-The Nominating Committee, in collaboration with the Independent Board Chair or Lead Independent Director, has the responsibility for reviewing and recommending to the Board and to Shareowners board composition and renewal.
-OPERS will normally vote Against proposals by Shareowners that impose arbitrary term, age or other types of limits on the pool of directors from which Shareowners can select and elect their representatives; however, where Boards determine that age or term limits are the most efficient mechanism for ensuring regular board renewal, OPERS generally defers to a Board's decision to set these limits for the Board.
-OPERS would prefer that board tenure be tangibly associated with individual Director performance, rather than other criteria or limits.
+The Nominating Committee, in collaboration with the Independent Board Chair or Lead Independent Director, has the responsibility for reviewing and recommending to the Board and to Shareholders board composition and renewal.
+OPERS will normally vote against proposals by Shareholders that impose arbitrary term, age or other types of limits on the pool of directors from which Shareholders can select and elect their representatives; however, where Boards determine that age or term limits are the most efficient mechanism for ensuring regular board renewal, OPERS generally defers to a Board's decision to set these limits for the Board.
+OPERS would prefer that board tenure be tangibly associated with Individual Director performance and skill set relevant to company strategy, rather than other criteria or limits.